stjudecloud/university/docs/genomics-platform/accounts-and-billing/index.md

 Each new user receives a $50 credit upon creation of their St. Jude Cloud account with DNAnexus (see the [note](#billing-setup) in the Billing Setup section).
 If you use this initial credit and are interested in additional funding, please reach out to support@stjude.cloud as additional collaboration funds may be available.

-!!!warning "St. Jude Employees"
+!!!warning St. Jude Employees
 The account creation and login process is slightly different if you are an internal user (you work at St. Jude).
 Internal users please go to the [intranet home page](https://home.stjude.org) and type 'Bioinformatics Self-Service' into the search bar.
 From there, click on the link that says 'Bioinformatics Self-Service on St. Jude Cloud' to access the internal guide to creating an account.
 !!!